Stroke, after electrical stimulation two women start using the arm and part of the hand again – breaking latest news-breakinglatest.news-Breaking Latest News

 The technique

-Spinal cord stimulation consists of using a series of electrodes placed on the surface with the aim of discharging impulses of electricity which immediately activate the nerve cells.
+Spinal cord stimulation consists of using a series of electrodes placed on the surface with the aim of discharging pulses of electricity that immediately activate nerve cells.
 This technology it is already being used to treat chronic pain.
 Furthermore, several research groups around the world have shown that this solution can be also used to restore mobility in the lower limbs after a spinal cord injury.

 I test

 In a series of tests adapted to individual patients, stimulation allowed to perform tasks of varying complexity, from moving a hollow metal cylinder to grasping common household items and opening a lock.
-Clinical evaluations have shown that stimulation of the cervical nerve roots immediately improves strength, range of motion and function in the arm and hand.
+Clinical evaluations have demonstrated that stimulation of the cervical nerve roots immediately improves strength, range of motion, and function in the arm and hand.

 The effects of the stimulation appear to be more long-lasting than scientists initially thought and persist even after the device is removed, suggesting that it could be used both as a method of assistance and recovery of the upper limb.
 The instantaneous effects of the stimulation allow for intense physical training which, in turn, could lead to long-term improvements.
-It is a very interesting experiment from the point of view of clinical potential and which sees very refined bio-engineering solutions, Professor Micera told ANSA, who was the mentor of the two researchers and who worked together with them on studies which allowed , first to monkeys and then to human beings, to walk again.
+“This is a very interesting experiment from the point of view of clinical potential and which sees very refined bio-engineering solutions,” Professor Micera, who was a mentor to the two researchers and worked with them on studies, told ANSA. which allowed first monkeys and then humans to walk again.